openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 # Overview

-This specification defines mechanisms to allow RPs to request and OPs to provide Verifiable Presentations via OpenID Connect.
+This specification defines mechanisms to allow RPs to request and OPs to provide verifiable presentations via OpenID Connect.
 The specification focuses on enabling request and presentation of W3C Verifiable Credentials but the authors also aim at enabling its use with other credential formats.

-Verifiable Presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
+Verifiable presentations are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

 There are two credential formats for VCs and VPs: JSON and JSON-LD.
 There are also two proof formats for VCs and VPs: JWT and Linked Data Proofs.
 Each of those formats has different properties and capabilities and each of them comes with different proof types.
 Proof formats are agnostic to the credential format chosen.
 However, the JSON credential format is commonly used with JSON Web Signatures (see [@VC_DATA], section 6.3.1).
 JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (see [@VC_DATA], section 6.3.2).
 Applications can use all beforementioned assertion and proof formats with this specification.